Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ## Request Rate Limit

-When a rate limit is exceeded, a status of **403 Forbidden** or **429 Too Many Request** will be returned.
+When a rate limit is exceeded, a status of **429** will be returned.
-If the rate limit is exceeded multiple times, the system will restrict your use of your IP and account for at least 1 minute.
-Your remaining request times will be returned in the results.
+<aside class="notice">Once the rate limit is exceeded, the system will restrict your use of your IP or account for 10s.</aside>

 ###REST API

-The access limit for REST API is applied per API key.
-For average users, the request limit for each API key is **1800 requests per minute**.
-The limit strategy is applicable for both public and private endpoints

-####Hard-Limits

-[List Fills](#list-fills): 100 requests per 10 seconds(will be restricted for 10 seconds if the limit is exceeded)

-[List orders](#list-orders): 200 requests per 10 seconds(will be restricted for 10 seconds if the limit is exceeded)

-[Place bulk orders](#place-bulk-orders): 10 requests per 10 seconds(will be restricted for 10 seconds if the limit is exceeded)
+The limit strategy of private endpoints will restrict account by userid.
+The limit strategy of public endpoints will restrict IP.
+<aside class="notice">Note that when an API has a specific rate limit, please refer to the specific limit.</aside>

 ###WEBSOCKET